‘General Hospital’ Friday Spoilers: Ava Worries About Ryan And Laura’s Conflicted Over A Future With Kevin

 Of course, trying to get professional help is part of how Ava ended up in this mess, as she had been seeing “Kevin” for therapy.
 General Hospital spoilers suggest that Ava will resist Julian’s advice at this point, but it looks like she will share a significant tidbit with him.

-Ava is receiving some mysterious phone calls and she will tell Julian that she thinks she is getting phone calls from beyond the grave.
-Fans have a hunch that Ryan is probably still alive and it wouldn’t be all that shocking to discover that he is the one making these calls to her.
+Ava is receiving some mysterious phone calls, and she will tell Julian that she thinks she is getting phone calls from beyond the grave.
+Fans have a hunch that Ryan is probably still alive, and it wouldn’t be all that shocking to discover that he is the one making these calls to her.
 General Hospital spoilers hint that it might take a little while yet before the answer is revealed on this front though.

 "I can't be here and I never should've come back." #GH55 pic.twitter.com/7ZuOfBbMYt